 You can incorporate a company online and reserve a company name so that no one else can register it.
 Company formation in the UK is a very straightforward and inexpensive process that requires submitting an application to Companies House.
 You can complete the application via Companies House Web Incorporation Service, but it is cheaper and easier to go through an online company formation agent.

 Within a few hours, your new company should be registered and your company name will be reserved.
 Your company will be ready to trade; however, if you wish to make it dormant, you just have to tell HMRC that it is inactive.
-It will remain dormant indefinitely, unless you start receiving income or decide to trade through the company.
+It will remain dormant indefinitely unless you start receiving income or decide to trade through the company.

 How to find out if a company name is available to reserve

-Company names must be unique, so you cannot set up a company with same name as another registered company.
+Company names must be unique, so you cannot set up a company with the same name as another registered company.
 Before you complete your application, use our online company name checker to find out if your preferred name is available to register.
-In the unfortunate event the name is already in use, you will need to make small changes until you find an available alternative that you’re happy with.
+In the unfortunate event, that the name is already in use, you will need to make small changes until you find an available alternative that you’re happy with.

 To find out more about company name rules and regulations, please read Companies House guidance on choosing a company name.